ttiimm/p5ts-template/README.md

 3. Install dependencies `$ npm install`.
 3. Run `$ npm run start`.
 The default browser should open with the sketch.
 5. Modify `src/index.ts` and webpack will keep the sketch updated.

+## Examples

+Look at the branches of the repository for examples that have been converted from [the p5.js website](https://p5js.org/examples/).